beacting = a harmonious merging of being and acting in a performance

 Training Approach

-1. Perception: the ability to accurately perceive a truly great performance when you see it.
-This implies the ability to accurately perceive a not-so-great performance as such as well.
+1. Perception: the ability to accurately perceive a truly great work in front of you.
+This implies the ability to accurately perceive a not-so-great work as such as well.

 2. Preparation: the individual process each actor/actress develops/discovers that prepares him/her for work.